Jan Kobuszewski (actor)

 Jan Kobuszewski (19 April 1934 – 28 September 2019) was a Polish actor and comedian.

 Biography

 Kobuszewski graduated from the National Academy of Dramatic Art in Warsaw.
-He performed in many theatres, including Teatr Młodej Warszawy (1956–1957), Teatr Klasyczny, Warsaw (1957–1958), Teatr Polski, Warsaw (1958–1964), Teatr Wielki, Warsaw (1964–1969), and Kwadrat Theatre, Warsaw (1976-now).
+He performed in many theatres, including Teatr Młodej Warszawy (1956–1957), Teatr Klasyczny, Warsaw (1957–1958), Teatr Polski, Warsaw (1958–1964), Teatr Wielki, Warsaw (1964–1969), and Kwadrat Theatre, Warsaw (from 1976).
 In 1963, he began co-hosting with Jan Kociniak the first satirical TV show on Polish television, Wielokropek.

 Kobuszewski was awarded the Order of Polonia Restituta, one of Poland's highest orders, and many other orders, including Gold Cross of Merit and Medal for Long Marital Life.
 He died on 28 September 2019, aged 85.

 Private life

 Kobuszewski was the husband of actress Hanna Zembrzuska.
 He had a daughter Maryna.
 He was also an uncle of the actor Wiktor Zborowski.